sobaba-12/sim_and_scat/_build/using_pylj/intro.md

 # Using pylj

-## Overview

-**Questions**
-- What is pylj, and how do I use it?

-**Objectives**
-- Understand how to build a molecular dynamics simulation using pylj
-- Gain a familiarity with the extensible `Sampling` classes of pylj

 ## pylj

 pylj is an open-source tool for **enabling interaction between students** (the user of this tutorials) and molecular dynamics simulations [1].